 - All of the productivity enablers are internal

 By internal, I mean that they have to do with our own natures, we can individually identify what’s missing, and we can influence the components.
 The “hack” literature on the blogosphere is mostly about giving you ways to influence these components.
-While this is not a hacky post, I’ll give some starting reads that works on each of these dimensions.
+While this is not a hacky post, I’ll provide some starting reads for each of these dimensions.

-This interconnected feature of the enablers also can work to our disadvantage, too.
-Low motivation, for example, tends to make us lose focus, creative energy, and squander our ideal time.
+This interconnected feature of the enablers can work to our disadvantage, too.
+Low motivation, for example, tends to make us lose focus, lose creative energy, and squander our ideal time.

-The following components negatively affect our productivity, meaning that more of any of these components have a tendency to make us less productive:
+The following components negatively affect our productivity, meaning that having more of any one of them can make us less productive:

-Distractions are different than focus because focus has to do with what’s going on inside our heads, whereas distractions have to do with what’s going on outside our heads.
-Of course, what’s going on outside our heads has a tendency to creep inside our heads, but usually removing distractions require you to cut yourself off from something else.
+Distractions are different from focus because focus has to do with what’s going on inside our heads, whereas distractions have to do with what’s going on outside our heads.
+Of course, what’s going on outside our heads has a tendency to creep inside our heads, but usually removing distractions requires you to cut yourself off from something else.
 Increasing our focus requires us to quiet the noise inside of our heads.
-Understanding the difference between the two is critical, for decreasing distractions requires different methods than increasing focus, although the two dimensions are heavily inter-related.
+Understanding the difference between the two is critical, for decreasing distractions requires different methods than increasing focus, although the two dimensions are heavily interrelated.

 - The productivity detractors are external

 I’ve covered this above, but observe that the detractors have the same feature.
-Given that difficult tasks require more productivity enablers, we’re all too prone to look to outside sources to make them easier and wind up distracted.
+Given that difficult tasks require more productivity enablers, we’re all too prone to look to outside sources to make them easier, so we wind up distracted.
 And being distracted makes difficult tasks that much harder.

 - We can create habits that increase the enablers.

-- We can examine the tasks that we do and plan ideal times to work.
+- We can examine the tasks that we do and plan ideal times to work; and

 - We can plan around or minimize distractions.